AlexSheldrick/AA/README.md

 2. **Deployment**: The app currently runs locally after installation.
 Deploying the system in a Docker container with Docker Compose to manage dependencies (e.g., database, API) would simplify deployment, especially for production environments or internal networks.

 3. **Concurrency**: The app doesn’t employ asynchronous functionality, which limits performance when handling multiple requests.
-This was likely done to simplify development but impacts scalability.
+This was done to simplify development but impacts scalability.

 4. **Testing**: There is no CI/CD pipeline or automated testing, making it harder to ensure code stability and reliability as the project evolves.